 Know your current year dose or bring your dose estimate records with you.
 You must be able to provide a lifetime and current year dose estimate, and know where you have received your current year’s dose.

-Hard hats and safety glasses will be provided.
+Bring your gold BHI hard hat and safety glasses.
+If you do not own a gold BHI hard hat or safety glasses then they will be issued to you once you are on site.
 Your prescription glasses must be ANSI safety glass approved.
-Steel toed safety shoes are required.
+Steel toed or composite safety shoes are required.
 Scrubs, shorts, tank tops or flip-flops are not permitted during training.

 Scrubs are provided by the utility and are required to be worn under your protective clothing.
-Once on-site, you may wear shorts and flip flops, sandals etc. to and from work if you desire, however allow time prior to your shift to change and be ready for work at your start time.
+Once on-site, you may wear shorts, etc. to and from work if you desire, however allow time prior to your shift to change and be ready for work at your start time.